 Alpine, Benalla, Indigo, Mansfield, Towong, Wangaratta and Wodonga local government areas

 The Ovens Murray Writers Group will be held at the Wodonga Library from 11am-1pm on Wednesdays 21 November, 18 December 2018; and 20 February, 20 March,17 April, 15 May, 19 June and 17 July 2019.

 Writers with disability in Ovens Murray can receive 30% off Writers Victoria membership until 31 May 2019.
 Use the discount code WGROOM when signing up.

 Greater Shepparton, Mitchell, Moira, Murrindindi and Strathbogie local government areas

 Writers with disability in the Goulburn NDIS region can also get 30% off a Writers Victoria membership before the end of July 2019.
-Use the discount code WGROGO when signing up.
+All you have to do is complete this short survey.